OldGnuts/Terrain3D_Layer_Tool/README.md

 3.  **Culling:** Regions with no active data are discarded to save processing time.

 ### 3. The Micro-Pipeline (`LayerMaskPipeline`)
 This is the factory that generates the specific GPU work for a single layer.
+If a layer is simply moved, it will not regenerate its mask chain unless the layer requires height data.
+IE: No mask exists in the mask chain that requires height data.
+Commonly texture layers require height data and they will always need regenation when moved.
 When a layer updates, this pipeline builds an atomic `AsyncGpuTask` containing a sophisticated chain of command buffers:

 1.  **Clear:** A compute dispatch clears the layer's internal temporary R32F texture.
 2.  **Context Stitching:** To calculate slope or erosion correctly, the layer needs to know about the terrain *outside* its bounds.
 The pipeline dispatches a "Stitch" shader that samples neighbor regions to build a seamless context buffer.
 If the layer does not need new height data, it will still stictch in order to present a visualization when required.
 This can be optimized for when a layer is selected in the editor, however it does not seem necessay.